ddev/ddev/docs/content/users/extend/customization-extendibility.md

 * Any errors in your configuration may cause the `web` container to fail.
 If you see that behavior, use `ddev logs` to diagnose.

 !!!warning "Important!"
-    Changes to `.ddev/apache/apache-site.conf` take place on a `ddev start`.
+    Changes to `.ddev/apache/apache-site.conf` take place on a `ddev restart`.
 You can also `ddev exec apachectl -k graceful` to reload the Apache configuration.

 ## Custom PHP Configuration (`php.ini`)